hashicorp/boundary/README.md

 ## Requirements

-Boundary has two external dependencies: a SQL database, and one or more KMSes.
-Both are readily available from cloud vendors, but can be satisfied by on-premises technologies as well.
+Boundary has two external dependencies:
+- A SQL database
+- Atleast one KMS

+##### SQL Database
-* The database contains Boundary's configuration and session information and must be accessible by Controller nodes.
-Values that are secrets (such as credentials) are encrypted in the database.
+The database contains Boundary's configuration and session information.
+The database must be accessible by Controller nodes.

+Values that are secrets(e.g credentials) are encrypted in the database.
 Currently, PostgreSQL is supported as a database and has been tested with Postgres 12 and above.

 Boundary uses only common extensions and both hosted and self-run instances are supported.
 In most instances all that is needed is a database endpoint and appropriate credentials.

-* Any cloud KMS or Vault's Transit Secrets Engine can be used to satisfy the KMS requirement.
+##### KMS
 Currently, two keys within the KMS are required: one for authenticating other cluster components, which must be accessible by both Controllers and Workers; and one for encrypting secret values in the database, which need only be accessible to Controllers.
 These keys can be changed over time (so long as the original key remains available for any decryption needs), and key derivation is used extensively to avoid key sprawl of these high-value keys.
 If available, other keys can be used for other purposes, such as recovery functionality and encryption of sensitive values in Boundary's config file.

+Any cloud KMS or Vault's Transit Secrets Engine can be used to satisfy the KMS requirement.

+## Quickstart

 Boundary has a `dev` mode that can be used for testing.
 In this mode both a Controller and Worker are started with a single command, and they have the